 The Department of Music has several instrumental ensembles of varying sizes and scope.
 The University Symphony Orchestra and the University Chamber Orchestra perform primarily Western art music and new compositions, while the Baroque Ensemble, University Jazz Orchestra, and Gamelan Sekar Petak excel in their specific types of performance.

-For the academic year 2013-2014 the Department has four Associate Ensembles: Compagnia d'Istrumenti, I Fagiolini, the Julian Argüelles Octet, and Quatuor Diotima.
+For the academic year 2016-2017 the Department has three Associate Ensembles: Compagnia d'Istrumenti, I Fagiolini and Quatuor Diotima.
 These groups provide collaboration opportunities between these professional musicians and the staff and students, orchestral and specialist coaching as well as, in most cases, performing in the concert series.